-I. PLANNING BOARD ASSOCIATE MEMBER
+I. PLANNING AND ECONOMIC DEVELOPMENT BOARD ASSOCIATE MEMBER

-There shall be added to the elected Planning Board an Associate Member, to be appointed for a two (2) year term jointly by the Planning Board and the Board of Selectmen, for the purpose of sitting as a member of the Planning Board to hear and act on special permit applications in the case of the absence, inability to act, or conflict of interest, on the part of any elected member of the Planning Board or in the event of a vacancy on the Planning Board.
-At the discretion of the Planning Board Chairman, said Associate Member shall sit on the board for purposes of hearing and acting on special permit applications.
+There shall be added to the elected Planning and Economic Development Board an Associate Member, to be appointed for a two (2) year term jointly by the Planning and Economic Development Board and the Board of Selectmen, for the purpose of sitting as a member of the Planning and Economic Development Board to hear and act on special permit applications in the case of the absence, inability to act, or conflict of interest, on the part of any elected member of the Planning and Economic Development Board or in the event of a vacancy on the Planning and Economic Development Board.
+At the discretion of the Planning and Economic Development Board for purposes of hearing and acting on special permit applications.